DeschutesDesignGroupLLC/perscom-docs/docs/about.md

 well as the ability to integrate your personnel data into any third-party system.

 With PERSCOM.io, you can easily manage personnel information, track their progress, and monitor their performance.
-Our software allows you to create positions and specialties and define your unique organizational structure.
+Our software allows you to create and define your unique organizational structure.
+We know no two organizations are the same.

 We understand the importance of integrating your data with other systems, which is why we offer the ability to integrate with any third-party service through our [API](/external-integration/api), [OAuth 2.0](/external-integration/oauth),